apexskier/nova-typescript/CONTRIBUTING.md

 ### Extension dependencies

 The extension relies on local copies of both `typescript-language-server` and `typescript` itself.
-To avoid a large bundled extension size (Panic has a limit, you'll get 500 errors above ~50mb).
-These are locked with a [`shrinkwrap file`](https://docs.npmjs.com/configuring-npm/shrinkwrap-json.html).
+To avoid a large bundled extension size (Panic has a limit, you'll get 500 errors when submitting above ~50mb) these are locked with a [`shrinkwrap file`](https://docs.npmjs.com/configuring-npm/shrinkwrap-json.html).

 To update, install locally in the `typescript.novaextension` directory, then run `npm shrinkwrap`.